To schedule your COVID vaccine appointment or for more resources visituwhealth.org/covid

 What happens when skin is exposed to cold temps is that the skin and the tissue directly underneath freeze.
 Dr. Apple Bodemer, UW Health dermatologist, explains that initially the exposed skin will feel cold and “tingly”, then it will become numb.

-“The skin might look white and waxy, and even feel hard,” she says.
-“Blistering can occur and in severe cases the damaged skin and tissues can turn black.”
+“The skin might look white and waxy, and even feel hard,” she said.
+“Blistering can occur, and in severe cases the damaged skin and tissues can turn black.”